hakobhn/-kubernetes-mentoring-program/2-k8s-overview/materials/README.md

 ### Container images

 A container image represents binary data that encapsulates an application and all its software dependencies.
-Container images are executable software bundles that can run standalone and that make very well defined assumptions about their runtime environment.
+Container images are executable software bundles that can run standalone and that make very-well defined assumptions about their runtime environment.

 You typically create a container image of your application and push it to a registry before referring to it in a Pod.
 Container images are usually given a name such as pause, example/mycontainer, or kube-apiserver.
 Images can also include a registry hostname; for example: fictional.registry.example/imagename, and possibly a port number as well; for example: fictional.registry.example:10443/imagename.